The Lovers (Farmer novella and novel): Religion in The Lovers

 The religion of the Haijac Union derives from Isaac Sigman, a messianic figure of a thousand years prior to the events of the story.
 Sigmanism is the belief system of the "Sturch" (state-church) of the Haijac Union.
-Although not overly emphasized, it is clear from the novel that Sigmanism is an elaboration, or variant, of Judaism: a list of Sigman's Works includes the Pre-Torah and the Western Talmud.
-(Farmer confirmed this in an article describing the origin of The Lovers where he described his fictional society as "neo-Judaic".)
+Although not overly emphasized, it is clear from the novel that Sigmanism is an elaboration, or variant, of Judaism; a list of Sigman's Works includes the Pre-Torah and the Western Talmud.
+(Farmer confirmed this in an article describing the origin of The Lovers where he referred to his fictional society as "neo-Judaic".)
 A central tenet of Sigmanism is that all actions taken by individuals and all events that befall them, even seemingly accidental ones, are intentional, whether consciously or unconsciously.
 This is an extreme assertion of the agency of free will.
-Thoughts and actions that run contrary to the authority of the Struch are termed "unreal" and any desire for such actions are considered desires for a "pseudofuture", and are always punished whenever detected.
+Thoughts and actions that run contrary to the authority of the Sturch are termed "unreal" and any desire for such actions are considered desires for a "pseudofuture", and are always punished whenever detected.
 Sigman was a devotee of the "Serialism" of British engineer and philosopher J. W. Dunne (1875–1949) and the Sturch devotes considerable time and resources to "dunnology" on a mathematical level.
 (Dunne – the real person, as opposed to the fictional Sigman – believed that he experienced precognitive dreams.
 He proposed that a person's experience of time as linear is an illusion brought about by human consciousness.
 He argued that past, present and future were continuous in a higher-dimensional reality and we only experience them sequentially because of our mental perception of them.
 He went further, proposing an infinite regress of higher time dimensions inhabited by the conscious observer, which he called "serial time.")
 Sigman is known to devotees as "the Forerunner" and has a brother, known as Jude Changer as well as "the Backrunner", who is a counter or foil to Sigman.
-What the Backrunner mischieviously disrupts will eventually be set right by the Forerunner.
+What the Backrunner mischievously disrupts will eventually be set right by the Forerunner.
 These two brothers are the only humans who can time travel "objectively" (physically) as opposed to "subjectively" (mentally), the latter being available to anyone through dreaming.
 Sigman is not believed to have ever died, but rather travels forward and backward through time at will as well as physically anywhere in the universe.
 In the novel (1961 version), Yarrow's Wog friend Fobo vehemently points out the many logical fallacies and contradictions of Sigmanism.

 Reception

-According to the Encyclopedia of Science Fiction, the novella was "originally rejected by John W. Campbell Jr. of Astounding Science-Fiction and H.L.
+According to The Encyclopedia of Science Fiction, the novella was "originally rejected by John W. Campbell Jr. of Astounding Science-Fiction and H.L.
 Gold of Galaxy Science Fiction", but "burst onto the sf scene" and "gained instant acclaim when it did appear" in Startling Stories....
 "It concerned Xenobiology, Parasitism and Sex, an explosive mixture, certainly for the Genre SF of that era; transgressive mixtures of this sort would feature repeatedly in Farmer's best work."

 In 2010, Gary K. Wolfe hailed The Lovers as "one of the most spectacular debuts in the history of American science fiction".